joasilvab/chat-challenge/README.md

 # Financial chat challenge
-This project in its entirety consists of 4 parts:
+This project, in its entirety, consist of 4 parts:
 The **ChatApi** (this repository)
 The **ChatApp**, that is the Angular app for the Financial chat, that make requests to the **ChatApi** and the **ChatBot**. https://github.com/joasilvab/chat-app
 The **ChatBot**, that accepts requests and execute commands https://github.com/joasilvab/chat-bot